f-marchi/alma-classifier/README.md

 ## Output

 Results include subtype classification, risk prediction, and confidence scores.
-Predictions below confidence threshold (default 0.5) are marked "Not confident".

-## Limitations
+## Important limitations

-The diagnostic model does not recognize: AML with Down Syndrome, juvenile myelomonocytic leukemia, transient abnormal myelopoiesis, low-risk MDS, or lymphomas.
+- The diagnostic model does not currently recognize: AML with Down Syndrome, juvenile myelomonocytic leukemia, transient abnormal myelopoiesis, low-risk MDS, or lymphomas.
+We need reference methylation data for these patient populations.
+- Follow preprocessing as instructed in "Input Formats" above.
+Different or erroneous preprocessing may lead to poor performance.
+This applies to bad wet-lab handling of samples.
+- The models will attempt to work with missing CpGs.
+Ideally, use Methylation Array 450k,EPIC or WGS Nanopore Seq with >5x coverage.
+Anything below that may compromise performance.

 ## Citation